yuki-koyama/mathtoolbox/docs/gaussian-process-regression.md

 \boldsymbol{\theta}^\text{ML} = \mathop{\rm arg~max}\limits_{\boldsymbol{\theta}} p(\mathbf{y} \mid \mathbf{X}, \boldsymbol{\theta}).
 $$

-In this implementation, this maximization problem is solved by the L-BFGS method (a gradient-based local optimization algorithm) from the NLopt library <https://nlopt.readthedocs.io/>.
-Initial solutions for this maximization need to be specified.
+In this implementation, this maximization problem is solved by [the L-BFGS method](../l-bfgs) (a gradient-based local optimization algorithm).
+An initial solution for this maximization needs to be specified.

 ## Usage